KBilsborough/KBilsborough/README.md

 ## Hi there 👋

+I'm Katie, a Customer Success Manager in the UK.
+I'm interested in developer productivity, intelligent software engineering and getting more women into Technology.

 <!--
 **KBilsborough/KBilsborough** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.